 Other research performed by Ms. Cole recently points to judges ruling that the fallback plans of unjust enrichment and procuring pause are voided too (for contracts that are not signed).
 Get contracts signed!
 Even if your thought is that getting contracts signed is difficult or it will reduce business.
 Still get them signed!

-Wilson points out that, without naming names, he knows of national companies represented by AER they always have signed contracts.
+Wilson points out that, without naming names, he knows of national companies represented by AER that always have signed contracts.
 If they can grow to the size that they are while also incorporating the best practices of always getting contracts signed, you can too.
-As a side note, even if you have a deal but do not have signed contract, you can still run it through the collections process, because it is a lower bar than filing a lawsuit.
-Only way it becomes an issue if debtor’s attorney brings it up, because sometimes they do not.
+As a side note, even if you have a deal but do not have a signed contract, you can still run it through the collections process, because it is a lower bar than filing a lawsuit.
+The only way it becomes an issue if the debtor’s attorney brings it up because sometimes they do not.
 Sometimes they do however, so it is best to avoid trying to defend an unsigned contract in the first place.